-For the DSL, VSDI and Leidos CASDI plans, Sedgwick CMS will contact the participant's physician or health care provider to request the appropriate documentation.
-In addition, Sedgwick CMS will make a determination as to the expected return-to-work date based on objective medical evidence provided by the participant's physician or health care provider.
-If a participant's qualified disability extends beyond the original estimated return-to-work date, he or she should have his or her physician or health care provider complete the extension form provided by Sedgwick CMS.
+For the DSL, VSDI and Leidos CAVDP, Sedgwick CMS will contact the participant's physician or healthcare provider to request the appropriate documentation.
+In addition, Sedgwick CMS will make a determination asto the expected return-to-work date based on objective medical evidence provided by the participant's physician or health care provider.
+If a participant's qualified disability extends beyond the original estimated return-to-work date, the participant should have his or her physician or health care provider complete the extension form provided by Sedgwick CMS.
 Failure to provide disability extension documentation could result in delayed or denied benefits.

-Coordination among the STD Plans
+Coordination Among the STD Plans